As Israel threatens West Bank annexation, Gazans recall settler withdrawal

 In the southern Gaza district of Rafah, Mohammad Seidam, 84, said West Bank Palestinians must not give up hope.
 "In Gaza they had built gardens, farms and greenhouses and God removed them," he said.

-(Reporting by Nidal al-Mughrabi Writing by Rami Ayyub and Jeffrey Heller; editing by John Stonestreet)
+(Reporting by Nidal al-Mughrabi Writing by Rami Ayyub and Jeffrey Heller; editing by John Stonestreet and Alexandra Hudson)

 ((nidal.almughrab@thomsonreuters.com; 00970599401958; Reuters Messaging: nidal.almughrabi.reuters.com@reuters.net))